deniscostadsc/playground/README.md

-make lint-fix [LINTS='language extensions']  # format all code if no LINTS is passed make new-problem FOLDER=path/to/create LANGUAGE='language extension'  # create solution template make run [FOLDER=path/to/run] [LANGUAGES='language extensions']  # run solutions make wrong  # show all solutions that are not complete yet
+make lint-fix [LINTS='language extensions']  # format all code if no LINTS is passed make new-problem FOLDER=path/to/create LANGUAGE='language extension'  # create solution template make run [FOLDER=path/to/run] [LANGUAGES='language extensions']  # run solutions make test  # run the test suite using clitest make wrong  # show all solutions that are not complete yet
 ```